RobertoFreireDev/ECOMMERCE/README.md

 # Payment-System
 Designing a Payment System using Modular Monolith

+## Observability in Fintech Microservices – Beyond Tools

+Anyone who has debugged a microservice running on Kubernetes in AWS knows that logs alone are not enough.

+A common interview mistake is treating observability as a tooling problem (Prometheus, Grafana, Datadog).
+In senior-level fintech interviews, what matters is the software architecture behind observability.

+The Game-Changing Design Pattern: The Observability Pattern

+Observability is not about collecting data—it is about instrumenting code so the system can proactively answer three critical questions:

+1. Tracing

+Question: How did a digital payment transaction flow from the gateway to the database?

+Approach:
+Use Correlation IDs and distributed tracing (Jaeger, Zipkin) to track a PIX payment end-to-end across:

+Multiple microservices

+Kafka topics and consumers

+This enables full visibility into cross-service transaction lifecycles.

+2. Metrics

+Question: Where is the performance or scalability bottleneck?

+Approach:
+Monitor business-level metrics, not just infrastructure metrics:

+Boleto issuance success rate

+Fraud prevention API latency

+Payment authorization error rates

+Infrastructure metrics (CPU/RAM) are necessary but insufficient on their own.

+3. Logging

+Question: What exactly happened at the point of failure?

+Approach:

+Standardize logs in structured formats (JSON)

+Ensure every log entry includes the Correlation ID

+This makes logs searchable, traceable, and suitable for automated analysis.

 ## Circuit Breaker in Fintech Systems – Beyond the Definition

 If a backend engineer says “a Circuit Breaker just stops calling a failing service”, the answer is technically correct—but architecturally shallow.